jmarks-lws/utilities/README.md

   - dropLast
   - fieldSort
   - flatten - Takes multidimensional arrays and flattens them out into fewer dimensions.
 By default will flatten to one dimension completely.
+  - flattenOnce - Takes multidimensional arrays and flattens them out by one dimension only.
   - group
-  - hash - Creates a new Hash by taking the same key from each array element and using it as the hash key.
   - head
   - insertAt
   - intersect